ratthapoomng/git_branch_basic/README.md

 ```
 *(Example: `git push origin feature-user-login`)*

+Note: you can also use `git push origin head` to push the current branch

 If the branch doesn't exist on the remote yet, Git might show you a command like `git push --set-upstream origin <your_branch_name>` the first time.
 You can use that command.

 ## 6. Merging: Integrating Your Changes